Campylobacter

-Morphology and Phenotype
+Morphology and phenotype

-Campylobacter spp. generally appear as curved or comma-shaped rods, and are able to move via unipolar or bipolar flagella.
-They grow best between 37–42 °C in a microaerophilic environment.
+Campylobacter spp. generally appear as curved or comma-shaped rods, and they are able to move via unipolar or bipolar flagella.
+They grow best between 37 and 42 °C in a microaerophilic environment.
 When exposed to atmospheric oxygen, C. jejuni is able to change into a coccus form.
 Most species of Campylobacter are positive by the oxidase test and catalase test and are able to reduce nitrate.
 The number of known quinolone-resistant Campylobacter strains is growing.
 It is suggested that this is caused by the overuse of quinolone antibiotics in animal agriculture.

 History

 Theodor Escherich was the first to describe in 1886 what are known today as Campylobacters in the stool samples of infants, who perished from a disease he named "cholera infantum".
 In the following years until the end of the century, a number of publications appeared, describing the occurrence of such "spirilla" in cases of "cholera-like" and "dysenteric" disease.
-These organisms were mainly found in the colon or associated with mucous in diarrhoeal stool specimens.
+These organisms were mainly found in the colon or associated with mucus in diarrhoeal stool specimens.
 Vibrio-like bacteria were also described by Sir John McFadyean and Stockman in 1913 in fetal tissues of aborted sheep.
-For several years Campylobacters were continuously referred to as ‘‘Vibrio-like organisms’’, until 1963 when Sebald and Veron gave the name "Campylobacter" to the genus based on their shape and microaerophilic growth requirement and after showing significant biological differences with Vibrio species.
+For several years Campylobacters were continuously referred to as Vibrio-like organisms, until 1963 when Sebald and Veron gave the name "Campylobacter" to the genus based on their shape and microaerophilic growth requirement and after showing significant biological differences with Vibrio species.

 Genomics

 The genomes of several Campylobacter species have been sequenced, beginning with C. jejuni in 2000.
 These genome studies have identified molecular markers specific to members of Campylobacter.
-Campylobacter ssp. genomes are rather small compared to those of other gastrointestinal pathogens, with sizes ranging between 1.60 and 1.90 Mbp.
+Campylobacter spp. genomes are rather small compared to those of other gastrointestinal pathogens, with sizes ranging between 1.60 and 1.90 Mbp.
 A characteristic of most Campylobacter genomes is the presence of hypervariable regions, which can differ greatly between different strains.

 Studies have investigated the genes responsible for motility in Campylobacter species.
 Some Campylobacter species contain two flagellin genes in tandem for motility, flaA and flaB.
 These genes undergo intergenic recombination, further contributing to their virulence.
 A single Type VI secretion system (T6SS) cluster was also predicted in approximately one-third of Campylobacter species, grouping into three distinct organisations and harbouring up to five vgrG genes.